Are you looking for a camp for your child or teen – but aren’t sure where to start?

 More information: (315) 432-5437. sctkids.com.

-Syracuse University Summer College – High school students will get a taste of college life during Syracuse University’s Summer College – held virtually this year.
-Students can choose from more than 70 credit and noncredit courses.
-Scholarships are available.
+Syracuse University Summer College – High school students will get a taste of college life during Syracuse University’s Summer College.
+Students can choose from more than 100 credit and noncredit courses, and participate in virtual and in-person campus activities.

 Ages: High school sophomores, juniors and seniors.